TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 $$

 Moreover, matrix $A$ is nonsingular, meaning that all the eigenvalues are nonzero and thus exclusively negative.
-As a consequence, the considered linear system of ODEs is regarded as being *damped*, a property also shared by the diffusion-like term.
+As a consequence, the considered linear system of ODEs {eq}`modedif1` is regarded as being *damped*.
+This property is also shaed by the diffusion process because diffusion acts as a form of damping $-$ variation in $c(x,t)$ reduces over time.
 ```

 :::{card} Exercise